-The Company reserves the right to require a satisfactory statement or certificate by a licensed physician verifying an illness or injury whenever an employee misses work due to his or her own or an immediate family member's illness, injury or other disability or if the Company suspects fraudulent use of sick leave.
-As an example, you may be asked to provide verification of an illness, injury or disability, its beginning and ending dates, and/or of your ability to return to work without endangering your own safety or health or the safety or health of others.
+The Company reserves the right to require a satisfactory statement or certificate by a licensed physician verifying an extended illness or injury whenever an employee misses work for more than three days due to his or her own or an immediate family member's extended illness, injury or other disability.
+As an example, you may be asked to provide verification of an extended illness, injury or disability, its beginning and ending dates, and/or of your ability to return to work without endangering your own safety or health or the safety or health of others.
 Such verification may be a condition of receiving sick leave benefits or returning to work.